cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

-    * When KVStoreMesh is disabled, validate that the ``hostAliases`` section in the Cilium DaemonSet maps each remote cluster to the IP of the LoadBalancer that makes the remote control plane available; When KVStoreMesh is enabled, validate that the ``hostAliases`` section in the clustermesh-apiserver Deployment.
+    * When KVStoreMesh is disabled, validate that the ``hostAliases`` section in the Cilium DaemonSet maps each remote cluster to the IP of the LoadBalancer that makes the remote control plane available; When KVStoreMesh is enabled, validate the ``hostAliases`` section in the clustermesh-apiserver Deployment.

     * Validate that a local node in the source cluster can reach the IP specified in the ``hostAliases`` section.
 When KVStoreMesh is disabled, the ``clustermesh-secrets``